jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

   - e.g., adding eventListener to outermost event allows `event.target.id` to identify inner nested elements that are clicked
     - `event.currentTarget.id` will always be the element with the eventListener (i.e., the outer element)
     - Note:  `this` (if using a function expression) will be the same as `event.currentTarget`
+- events propogate in 3 phases:
   - event "capturing":
     - the event always starts at `window`, goes to `document`, continues to get passed inwards to `target`
     - as it passes various elements, they are "checked" to see if there is a relevant eventListener
+  - event "target"
     - once it reaches `target`, "capturing" is finished
   - event "bubbling":
     - from `target` it moves back outwards, and any relevant eventListeners are "fired" (i.e., callback functions are executed)
 - `addEventListener(event, callbackFn, useCapture)`
   - can set `useCapture` to `true` to fire events on capture, rather than bubble (which is default)
   - e.g., `addEventListener('click', event => console.log(event.key), true)`